Lyreck/BAMF_duplication/README.md

 ### Mac OS with Homebrew

 This is the easiest way we found to install ICU and then PyICU with uv.
-It is not perfect since pyproject.toml is not updated.
+It is not perfect since pyproject.toml is not updated when installing, which means PyICU gets uninstalled at each `uv sync` or `uv remove XX`.
 1. install ICU: `brew install icu4c`
 2. install PyICU in your local uv environment:
 ```bash